vuestorefront/vue-storefront/doc/themes/Working with themes.md

 ## Switching themes

-To use any of the themes located in `src/themes` just change the `theme` property in your config file to folder name of the theme that you want to use.
+To use any of the themes located in `src/themes` just change the `theme` property in your config file to `name` property from package.json file sitting in your theme's root dir.
 The config files are located in `config` folder.
 You shouldn't make changes in `config/default.json`.
-Instead just copy the `default.json` file to the same folder, name it `local.json` and make changes here.
+Instead just copy the default.json file to the same folder, name it `local.json` and make changes there.

 ## Creating your own themes